dennispeld/RESTfulHotel/README.md

 HotelID = 7294
 ArrivalDate = 15.03.2016

-### Usage
+### Usage and test cases
 1. Clone the project
 2. Run the project
-3. Open Postman program and type the API URL that you want to test
+3. Open Postman program [www.getpostman.com] and type the API URL that you want to test
-4. Select the proper method (GET or POST)
+4. Select GET method
-5. Hit Send button
+5. Type https://localhost:5001/api/hotels and hit Send button to retrieve all hotels and ratings
+6. Type https://localhost:5001/api/hotels/7294 and hit Send button to retrieve a hotel with id 7294 and its ratings
+7. Type https://localhost:5001/api/hotels/arrival/16.03.2016 and hit Send button to retrieve hotels that have ratings with the arrival date of 16.03.2016
+8. Type https://localhost:5001/api/hotels/7294/arrival/15.03.2016 and hit Send button to retrieve a hotel with the id 7294 and ratings with the arrival date of 16.03.2016

 Author: Dennis Peld
 Language: C#, .NET Core 2.2